 Best Homekit-enabled Hubs and bridges

-The Philips Hue range of intelligent bulbs is quite popular when it comes to smart accessories.
+The Philips Hue is the best Homekit bridge.
+Philips’s range of intelligent bulbs is quite popular when it comes to smart accessories.
 The lamps and the bulbs produce the light output but the real intelligence behind the hue bulbs is the Hue Bridge.

 The second-generation HueBridge is what makes the bulbs controllable via HomeKit.
 It connects directly to the router.
 You can control old Philips Hue bulbs as well as new ones with this HomeKit-compatible Bridge.